 The Painting Techniques

 How you make the painting will also determine how long it will need to be dry.
-For example, the Flemish methodOpens in a new tab. of oil paint requires each layer to fully dry before you can go on with the next, which drastically increases the dry time.
+For example, the Flemish method of oil paint requires each layer to fully dry before you can go on with the next, which drastically increases the dry time.

-By contrast, the Alla Prima methodOpens in a new tab. does not require any drying at all between the layers.
+By contrast, the Alla Prima method does not require any drying at all between the layers.
 So, it requires much less time to dry.

 Generally, thick strokes of paints and textured oil paint require longer drying times.
 Use thin layers for faster drying.